 After graduating from Wesleyan University, Alexis began her career in food at Mas (farmhouse).
 She then moved on to Alice Waters’ Rome Sustainable Food Project at the American Academy in Rome, where she developed a deeper love and respect for Italian cooking, history, and culture.
 After nearly a year, she returned to New York to help open Mas (la grillade).
 She eventually moved on to franny's, where she worked as a sous chef..
 During that time she began working and consulting for Villa Lena Agriturismo and artist-in-residency, in Tuscany.
 She shared her passion at Haven's Kitchen, where she ran events, taught and managed a recreational cooking school.
 She recently relocated to the Hudson Valley and is the sous chef at Talbott and Arding Cheese and Provisions.

 Alexis' style of cooking brings the natural beauty and flavor of the ingredients to the forefront.
 Her focus is on using the best seasonal and local products, from small, sustainable farms, to create dishes that appeal to all the senses.
 To Alexis, food presents a great opportunity to bring people together, slow down, and enjoy the best things in life: family, friends, and deliciousness.

 Alexis was born and raised in Manhattan.
 She was lucky enough to grow up with an amazing cook for a mother and has many happy memories following her around the kitchen.
-When she isn't traveling to Italy or elsewhere, Alexis lives in Jersey City with her husband Ben and their new baby Hank.
+When she isn't traveling to Italy or elsewhere, Alexis lives in the Hudson Valley with her husband Ben and their toddler Hank.
 They enjoy being active and exploring the world around them.
 They also enjoy resting!
 One day soon, they hope to adopt a rescue dog.

 Sample Menus from festive cocktail parties to intimate dinners